danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ### 3.8 Exercise in class

 - Try to run the *Asterisk Painting* [here](https://gitlab.com/siusoon/Aesthetic_Programming_Book/blob/master/sample_codes/p5_SampleCode/ch3_InfiniteLoops/index.html)
-- Try reading the source code above
+- Try reading the source code above.
 - Using the decoding method that we have introduced earlier in this chapter, try to speculate, experiment and map your thoughts with the source code.
     - *Speculation:* Describe what see/experience on the screen?
         - What are the elements on the screen?
-        - How many asterisks on the screen and how are they arranged?
+        - How many asterisks are there on the screen and how are they arranged?
-        - What are moving and how they move?
+        - What is moving and how do they move?
-        - What each asterisk spins/rotates and when it stops to create a new one?
+        - What makes each asterisk spin/rotate and when does it stops to create a new one?
     - *Experimentation:* Change some of the code parameters
-        - Try to change some of the parameters e.g the values of the written global variables
+        - Try to change some of the parameters, e.g. the values of the written global variables
-        - What are the new syntax and functions that you do not know?
-(Can you check it out in the p5.js reference?)
+        - What are the new syntax and functions that you did not know? (check them out in the p5.js reference?)
-    - *Mapping:* Map of of the elements from speculation to the source code level
+    - *Mapping:* Map the elements from speculation to the source code level

 ### 3.9 Arrays